-Save millions from hardship, Mark Drakeford urges Truss
+Save millions from hardship, Mark Drakeford urges Liz Truss

 Wales' first minister has urged the winner of the Tory leadership contest to work with him to tackle the cost of living crisis.

-Mark Drakeford called for Liz Truss to save "millions from hardship this winter" and said she had to act now.
+Mark Drakeford appealed to Liz Truss to save "millions from hardship this winter" and said she had to act now.

 Ms Truss, who won 57.4% of the vote, will take over from Boris Johnson as prime minister on Tuesday.